-In achieving the learning objectives that have been set, a lecturer must also develop learning tools to make it easier for students to understand the learning material.
+In achieving the learning objectives that have been set, a lecturer must also develop learning tools and the learning material.
 This study is part of the research and development process intending to know how far the practicality and effectiveness of CCT-assisted POE learning tools minimize student misconceptions.
 The results showed that the developed learning tools were practical and effective after going through several stages of testing.
 This learning device is declared practical based on several observers' observations during the learning process.
 In the learning outcomes test, both in the pretest and posttest sessions, results were obtained that proved that this device was declared effective in minimizing students' misconceptions about the concepts of electricity and magnetism.
 Lecturers at universities can develop learning tools to reduce misconceptions experienced by prospective elementary school teacher students regarding basic science concepts (especially electricity and magnetism).